fumio125/fumio125.github.io/content/publication/2021_iccv_li_1/index.md

 ---
-title: 'Spectral sensitivity estimation with an uncalibrated diffraction grating'
+title: "A closer look at rotation-invariant deep point cloud analysis"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Lilika Makabe
+  - Feiran Li
-  - Hiroaki Santo
+  - Kent Fujiwara
   - admin
-  - Michael S. Brown
   - Yasuyuki Matsushita

 # Author notes (optional)